carlossg/docker-maven/README.md

 # Reusing the Maven local repository

-The local Maven repository can be reused across containers by mounting `/root/.m2` as a host or shared volume.
+The local Maven repository can be reused across containers by mounting `/root/.m2` as a shared volume.

-Mounting from host

-    docker run -it --name my-maven-script my-maven

-    docker create -v /root/.m2 --name maven-repo busybox /bin/true
+    docker create -v /root/.m2 --name maven-repo busybox /bin/true docker run -it --volumes-from maven-repo maven mvn archetype:generate # will download artifacts docker run -it --volumes-from maven-repo maven mvn archetype:generate # will reuse downloaded artifacts

 # Running as non-root